PrestaShop/prestashop-specs/CHECKLIST.md

 - [ ] **Notifications**, add the warning, success, error, and information notifications displayed.

 - [ ] **Issues**, link the related bugs or improvements it specified if there are any.

-- [ ] **RTL**, if the page has some specifics behaviors in a right-to-left language
+- [ ] **RTL**, if the page has some specifics behaviors in a right-to-left language.

-- [ ] **Search & sort**, tables columns often have search fields and sort, this should be specified for each column if there are.
+- [ ] **Search & sort**, table columns often have search fields and sort, this should be specified for each column if there are.

 - [ ] **Bulk actions**, table columns often have bulk-actions drop-down, this should be specified if there are.